ContinuumIO/elm/docs/source/predict-many.rst

         preds = pipe.predict_many(client=client, **data_source)

 In the example above, ``client_context`` could have been called with no arguments if ``DASK_EXECUTOR`` and ``DASK_SCHEDULER`` :doc:`environment variables<environment-vars>`.

+With parallel ``predict_many`` , each ensemble member / sample combination is a separate task - there is no parallelism within transformations of the ``Pipeline`` .